-The project team is assessing whether there is a causal effect of adverse weather events on indicators of population health, and if water policy affects the strength of the link between adverse weather conditions and health.
-To conduct this research the investigators are creating a dataset that will include health measures, indices of drought and extreme temperature, and water policy measures, parts which will be publicly available for future research.
+The project team assessed whether there is a causal effect of adverse weather events on indicators of population health, and if water policy affects the strength of the link between adverse weather conditions and health.
+To conduct this research the investigators created a dataset that includes health measures, indices of drought and extreme temperature, and water policy measures, which is publicly available for future research.